Guide to Buying Body Armour

-Many overt vests have front and back pockets which can be used to insert upgrade plates.
+Many overt vests have front and back pockets (typically denoted as a "tactical" vest) which can be used to insert upgrade plates.
 These plates, when used with soft armour will increase the performance level of the vest to include rifle fire, determined by the plate used and the protection level specified.
 Armour plates can be added and removed depending on the environment and operational need.

 Key features of VestGuard Hard armour solutions: